SudipC3/git/README.md

 ```
 git reset 9a9add8
 ```
-+ ## 17. reaverting a commit and write as a new commit
++ ## 17.
+Reaverting a commit and write as a new commit
 ```
 git revert HEAD ~ x
 ```